 Electrode Placement

-To begin, select the patient [1] and mark the electrode positions on the scalp based on the 10 to 20 system [2].
+To begin, mark electrode positions on the patient’s scalp based on the 10-20 (ten twenty) system [1-TXT & 2].

 WIDE: Establishing shot of talent with the patient.
+TXT: Instead of an epilepsy patient, the healthy adult subject is shown for demonstration purposes.
+(Heidi & Saghi)

-Talent marking the electrode placement positions on the patient’s scalp/Shot of the patient with electrode selections marked on the scalp.
+Talent marking the electrode placement positions on the patient’s scalp/Shot of the patient with electrode locations marked on the scalp.
+(Heidi & Saghi)

-After electrode placement, clean the patient's scalp using skin prep gel on gauze [1].
+After marking electrode placement positions, clean the patient's scalp using skin prep gel on gauze [1].
 Place conductive paste on one electrode cup and adhere it to the patient's scalp, following the channel name on the electrode's cable [2-TXT].

 Talent cleaning scalp using skin prep gel.
+(Heidi & Saghi)

-Talent fixing electrode to the patient's scalp.
-TXT: Repeat for all electrodes
+(ZOOMED IN) Talent fixing electrode to the patient's scalp.
+TXT: Repeat for all electrodes (Heidi & Saghi)

-After placing the last electrode, secure the electrodes to the scalp with glue on gauze [1].
+After placing the last electrode, secure all the electrodes to the scalp with glue on gauze [1].
 Then arrange all the electrode cables and place the cable junction far from the scalp by placing pads of gauze on the center of the patient’s head [2].

 Talent securing electrodes to the patient’s scalp.
+(Heidi & Saghi)

-Talent arranging the electrode cables and placing pads of gauze on the center of the patient’s head.
+(ZOOMED IN) Talent arranging the electrode cables and placing pads of gauze on the center of the patient’s head.
+(Heidi & Saghi)

 Place an elastic head cover to secure all the electrodes [1].
 Connect the harness to the amplifier to monitor the patient's EEG (E-E-G) synchronously with video recordings [2].

 Talent securing electrodes.
+(Heidi & Saghi)

-Talent connecting the harness to the amplifier.
+(ZOOMED IN) Talent connecting the harness to the amplifier.
+(Heidi & Saghi)

 EEG-fMRI Recording

 In the monitoring room, connect the USB 2 (U-S-B-two) adapter to the Triggerbox (trigger-box) kit with a cable [1].
-Then, connect the Syncbox to the USB 2 adapter with a cable [2].
-Authors: How should JoVE voiceover talent pronounce Syncbox?
-Please confirm.
+Then, connect the Syncbox (sinc-box) to the USB 2 adapter with a cable [2], Authors: How should JoVE voiceover talent pronounce Syncbox?
+Please confirm and connect one end of the fiber optic cable to the Syncbox [3].

-WIDE: Talent connecting the USB 2 adapter to the Triggerbox kit.
+(ZOOMED IN) Talent connecting the USB 2 adapter to the Triggerbox kit.
+(Jihye)

-Talent connecting Syncbox to the USB 2 adapter.
+(ZOOMED IN) Talent connecting Syncbox to the USB 2 adapter.
+(Jihye)

-Next, connect one end of the fiber optic cable to the Syncbox [1].
-Connect a USB port cable from the USB 2 adapter to the recording computer [2], then connect a USB port cable from the Syncbox to the recording computer [3].
+(ZOOMED IN) Talent connecting fiber optic cable to the Syncbox.
+(Jihye)

+Next, Connect a USB port cable from the USB 2 adapter to the recording computer [1], then connect a USB port cable from the Syncbox to the recording computer [2].
+Additionally, connect a USB port cable from the Triggerbox to the recording computer [3] and the software license dongle to the recording computer [4].

-Talent connecting fiber optic cable to the Syncbox.
+(ZOOMED IN) Talent connecting a USB port cable from the USB 2 adapter to the recording computer.
+(Jihye)

-Talent connecting a USB port cable from the USB 2 adapter to the recording computer.
+(ZOOMED IN) Talent connecting a USB port cable from the Syncbox to the recording computer.
+(Jihye)

-Talent connecting a USB port cable from the Syncbox to the recording computer.
+(ZOOMED IN) Talent connecting a USB port cable from the Triggerbox to the recording computer.
+(Jihye)

-Additionally, connect a USB port cable from the Triggerbox to the recording computer [1] and the software license dongle to the recording computer [2].
-Set up the EEG recording amplifier and the MR (M-R)-sled kit inside the scanner [3].
+(ZOOMED IN) Talent connecting software license dongle to the recording computer.
+(Jihye)

+In the scanning room, set up the EEG recording amplifier and the MR (M-R)-sled kit inside the scanner [1].
 Authors: Please confirm that the pronunciation guide (red italics font) for MR is correct.

-Talent connecting a USB port cable from the Triggerbox to the recording computer.

-Talent connecting software license dongle to the recording computer.
+Connect the end of the fiber optic cable in the scanning room to the back of the amplifier [2] and turn on the amplifier [3].

 Talent placing the MR-sled kit inside the scanner.

-Connect the end of the fiber optic cable in the scanning room to the back of the amplifier [1] and turn on the amplifier [2].
-Once the setup is complete, open the EEG recording software [3] and create a workspace by clicking the New Workspace menu under the File tab [4].
+(ZOOMED IN) MR-sled kit placement (Jihye)

-Talent connecting the end of the fiber optic cable to the back of the amplifier.
+(ZOOMED IN) Talent connecting the end of the fiber optic cable to the back of the amplifier.
+(Jihye)

-Talent turning on the amplifier.
+(ZOOMED IN) Talent turning on the amplifier.
+(Jihye)

-Talent clicking on the EEG recording software icon with monitor/screen visible in the frame.

-SCREEN: To be uploaded by Authors: Workspace is created by clicking the New Workspace menu under the File tab.